truzzt/ids-basecamp-clearinghouse/README.md

 1. The configuration file `Rocket.toml`is expected at `/server/Rocket.toml`
 2. The folder containing the signing key needs to match the path configured for the signing key in `Rocket.toml`, e.g. `/sever/keys`
 3. The folder containing the daps certificate is expected at `/server/certs`

+The Clearing House Processors are not run as docker containers.
+The Clearing House Processors are needed to configure the Trusted Connector.

 ## Building from Source
 ### Clearing House App